-At SEO Creative we can’t wait for Halloween and Bonfire night as it is a good excuse to get the camera out!
+At Falkon Digital we can’t wait for Halloween and Bonfire night as it is a good excuse to get the camera out!
 As bonfire night approaches many people will be enjoying fireworks displays, if you want the experience the event longer then taking a good photograph is the best way but it can be difficult getting the light and shutter speed right.
-You don’t have to be a professional photographer to get great photos with a few photography tips, you’ll be suprised how amazing your results will be!
+You don’t have to be a professional photographer to get great photos with a few photography tips, you’ll be surprised how amazing your results will be!

 Once you have the right idea for the shots then you will be taking amazing photographs in no time.